-Very first SSB clients commission second project – 23 years later – as Empty-Nesters.
+Very first SSDB clients commission second project – 23 years later – as Empty-Nesters

 Transitioning a client from the large, dark wood Prairie-style home we built for them in Evanston to a modern, clean bright-white condominium in Wilmette was deeply satisfying.
 Having created the home where they raised their kids, our long-term relationship with the family was invaluable as we designed and built their new condo, focused on enjoying retirement and entertaining grandkids.